scumjr/scumjr.github.io/_posts/2023-04-27-automatic-subtitles-with-soda.md

 <!-- more -->

-In the context of user research, a friend of mine regulary conducts video interviews.
+In the context of user research, a friend of mine regularly conducts video interviews.
 The recordings are replayed over and over in order to analyze the answers to a set of questions.

-The recordings are quite long (usually between 45min and 1h30) and the process is manual and tedious.
-She looked for a service to produce transcripts of these recordings but didn't find an offer that fulfill her needs.
+The recordings are quite long (usually between 45 min and 1h30) and the process is manual and tedious.
+She looked for a service to produce transcripts of these recordings but didn't find an offer that fulfilled her needs.
 Indeed, interviews are conducted in non-English languages (eg. German, French) and most services either don't handle them or produce low quality transcripts.
 Additionally, most services are hosted in the cloud, which means that interview files are probably shared with 3rd parties.

 # State of the Art

 [Speech recognition](https://en.wikipedia.org/wiki/Speech_recognition) is an active research topic.
 While free and open-source solutions exist, most of them require large storage and CPU resources to use or train them.
-Few high quality and free open dataset exist, especially for non-English languages.
+Few high quality and free open datasets exist, especially for non-English languages.

 I spent a few hours trying to install and use some projects from Wikipedia's [list of speech recognition software](https://en.wikipedia.org/wiki/List_of_speech_recognition_software) ([Kaldi](https://kaldi-asr.org/), [Common Voice](https://commonvoice.mozilla.org/), [VOSK](https://alphacephei.com/vosk/) and [DeepSpeech](https://github.com/mozilla/DeepSpeech)) without any success.
 The main reasons are either the lack of knowledge regarding some components (eg. TensorFlow) or no support/dataset for non-English languages.

-I've no doubt that with enough time one of these projects can achieve great results, but I eventually went an other way.
+I've no doubt that with enough time one of these projects can achieve great results, but I eventually went another way.

 # Google Live Caption